 A soaring right-handler’s draw will end on the green or in its throat however too much right-to-left is likely to result in a lost ball.

 Hole three has spacious fairway slopes slightly uphill, with dense bush on the left, light rough on the right and a series of well-placed bunkers to scupper those favouring safe shots.

 A large erythrina (coral) three standing to the left of the fairway marks the start of a dogleg left.

 The green is protected by bunkers on the front and left and a small dam to the rear.
 At first glance, the third hole – with its expansive fairway, light rough and large green – has birdie written all over it.
 However, in a few years Olivewood’s tree-planting programme will add to the difficulty, as well as the beauty of this hole.

-From the fourth tee, an archway of trees confronts the golfer, framing the downhill fairway and three distant dams.
+From hole four, an archway of trees confronts the golfer, framing the downhill fairway and three distant dams.

-Dominating the left side of the Fairway is heavy bush and bamboo forrest.
-The Prudent approach is a short shot leaving the player ahead of the water, with an easy iron onto green.
+Dominating the left side of the Fairway is heavy bush and bamboo forest.
+The Prudent approach is a short shot leaving the player ahead of the water, with an easy iron onto the green.

 The only hindrances are the fairway bunkers which mat snag long hitters.
 As the course matures, the numerous sapling trees on either side of the fairway will add to the difficulty.

 The large green is visible as the golfer reaches the start of the downhill slope.
 A small dam on the greens left and heavy bush at the rear awaits any errant shots.

 Our scenic hole six runs along the wall of a small dam towards a narrow fairway, which is shielded by a second dam to its left and guarded by bush on both sides.
 An over-cautious approach shot may end in a small water hazard to the right of the green and, if an easterly wind is blowing, anything but a well-struck drive will float left into the rough.
 The fairway broadens as it approaches the green but slopes away steeply to the left and the rear.